Jilbo0/NetherlandsMapQuiz/README.md

 4. **Modes**:
    - **Click Mode**: The app displays a place name; you must click the correct location on the interactive map.
    - **Name Mode**: The app shows a marker on the map; you must type the name of the place.

-# Adding Entries
-1. Navigate to `backend/src/main/resources/places_input.csv`.
-2. Add a new line following the existing format: `Name,Province`.
-   - Example: `Utrecht,Utrecht`
-   - Example: `Lelystad,Flevoland`
-3. If you are adding a place that shares a name with another (e.g., Achttienhoven), ensure you include the disambiguator in parentheses to help the Geocoder:
-   - `Name (Municipality),Province`
-   - Example: `Achttienhoven (Utrecht),Utrecht`
+   - **Province Mode**: The app displays a place name; you must click the correct province on the map within three tries.
 # Technical Overview
 The backend uses **Ktor** with **Netty**, leveraging **Jackson** for **JSON serialization**. **Geocoding** is performed via the **Nominatim (OpenStreetMap)** API, with built-in throtlling and confidence heuristics to ensure data quality.